sharvanath/kromium/index.md

 ## Features
 - Resumeable.
 Kromium checkpoints progress in the state bucket.
 So in case of any crashes it can be simply restarted.
 - Efficient.
 Kromium uses efficient go concurrency constructs to run fast and in parallel.
 It can easily process up to 100 Google cloud storage objects/second on a simple macbook pro (8-Core Intel i9).
 Local files processing can be much faster.
-- Parallelizable without synchronization.
+- Parallelizable.
 Multiple parallel runs of the Kromium pipeline can be executed independantly to achieve large parallelism.
 It only relies on the checkpoint state to avoid duplicate work.
 - Transformations.
 Comes with a few common transformations, and it is very easy to a add new one.
 High level details on checkpointing/state manegment can be found [here](https://github.com/sharvanath/kromium/blob/main/core/README.md).